AlturosDestinations/Alturos.Yolo/src/Alturos.Yolo/readme.txt

 And copy the cudnn64_7.dll in the x64 directory. (%cudnn%\bin)

 If all dependencies available Alturos.Yolo switch automatic in gpu mode.
-For a easy start please install-package Alturos.YoloV2TinyVocData (Yolo Pre-trained model)
+For an easy start please install-package Alturos.YoloV2TinyVocData (Yolo Pre-trained model)

 Example code:
 ----------------------------------------------------------------